 A Bill to introduce a requirement for a grant of planning permission to change a residential home to a short-term let in England; and for connected purposes.

-The Bill is currently at its second reading in the House of Commons.
-If it progresses, it would move to the committee stage for detailed examination.
+The bill is at the second reading stage in the Commons.
+If it progresses, it would move on to committee stage and further readings.

 Generated 21 February 2026